leafo/lapis/docs/models.md

       fetch: =>
         -- fetch some data
       preload: (objs) ->
+        for object in *objs
-        -- preload the data on all objs
+          -- provide your own preload code and store the result on the object object.recent_posts = some_preloading_code object
     }
   }
 ```